audse/pegboard-app/README.md

 ## Features
 * Organize your ideas into notes, pages, boards, and folders for ultimate flexibility.
 * Automatically generate color themes (or pick from our presets) to give each board a different vibe (and pick a site-wide theme to your taste).
+* Work on a team (or a family!) - collaborate in realtime on a shared board.

 ### Roadmap
 Pegboard is currently still under development.
 In the future, there are plans to implement the following features: